Unified lower bounds for interactive high-dimensional estimation under information constraints: Upper bounds

 Turning to local privacy,~\cite{JosephKMW19} provide upper bounds (as well as some partial lower bounds) for one-dimensional Gaussian mean estimation under LDP under the $\lp[2]$ loss, in the sequentially interactive model.
 Recent works of~\cite{BHO:19} and~\cite{BCO:20} obtain lower bounds for mean estimation in the blackboard communication model and under LDP, respectively, for both Gaussian and product Bernoulli distributions; as well as density estimation for discrete distributions.
-Their approach is based on the classic Cram\'er-Rao bound and, as such, is tied inherently to the use of the $\lp[2]$ loss.
+Their approach is based on the classic Cram\'er--Rao bound and, as such, is tied inherently to the use of the $\lp[2]$ loss.
 In a recent independent work,~\cite{SZ:21:ISIT} extended these methods to obtain lower bounds under general $\lp[\prm]$ loss under communication constraints, which are tight for Gaussian mean estimation under noninteractive protocols. \cite{DJW:17}, by developing a locally private counterpart of some of the well-known information-theoretic tools for establishing statistical lower bounds (namely, Le Cam, Fano, and Assouad), establish tight or nearly tight bounds for several mean estimation problems in the LDP setting.

 More recently, drawing on machinery from the communication complexity literature,~\cite{DR:19} develop a methodology for proving lower bounds under LDP constraints in the blackboard communication model.
-They obtain lower bounds for mean estimation of product Bernoulli distributions under general $\lp[\prm]$ losses which match ours (in the high-privacy regime, \ie small $\priv$), as well as tight bounds for mean estimation of Gaussian and sparse Gaussian distributions under the $\lp[2]$ loss.
+They obtain lower bounds for mean estimation of product Bernoulli distributions under general $\lp[\prm]$ losses which match ours (in the high-privacy regime, \ie small $\priv$).
 Similar to the results under communication constraints~\cite{GargMN14, BGMNW:16}, their approach relies heavily on the assumption that the distributions on each coordinate are independent, which fails to generalize to discrete distributions.
-Moreover, their bounds are tailored to the LDP constraints and do not seem to extend to arbitrary information constraints.
+Moreover, their bounds are tailored to the LDP constraints and do not seem to extend to arbitrary information constraints. \newest{Finally, while~\cite{DR:19} also claims tight bounds for mean estimation of Gaussian and sparse Gaussian distributions under the $\lp[2]$ loss, their argument invokes the analogous (flawed) result from~\cite{BGMNW:16} and as such it is unclear whether the stated lower bound can be shown using their techniques.}

 Finally, we mention that very recently, following the appearance of~\cite{IIUIC}, an updated version of~\cite{HOW:18} appeared online as~\cite{HOW:18:v3}, which has similar results as ours for the high-dimensional mean estimation problem under communication constraints.
 Both our work and~\cite{HOW:18:v3} build upon the framework presented for the discrete setting in~\cite{IIUIC}.